BlairArchibald/YewPar/README.md

 2. Decision Branch and Bound - Does a solution with bound *X* exist?
 3. Optimisation Branch and Bound - Find a solution maximising an objective function

+Special Skeletons:

+1. Ordered Skeleton for Branch and Bound Search - From https://arxiv.org/abs/1703.05647 with a slightly different discrepancy order (count discrepancies, no accounting for the depth they occur at)

 ## Sample Applications

 YewPar currently comes with a couple of example applications that are built